 The aim of this course is to give you the underpinning knowledge, understanding and skills to work as a professional sign language interpreter.
-You will achieve the Signature Level 6 Certificate in British Sign Language (RQF) qualification.
+You will achieve the Signature Level 6 Certificate in British Sign Language (RQF) qualification and be eligible to register as a Trainee Sign Language Interpreter.
 You will be able to progress directly on to the Signature Level 6 Diploma in Sign Language Interpreting and Translation (RQF) course upon completion.

 This course is aimed at deaf and hearing people who would like to start training as a professional sign language interpreter or translator.
-You must have completed the Level 3 Certificate in BSL qualification before starting this course.
+You must have completed the Level 3 Certificate in BSL qualification before starting this course (or have equivalent BSL skills).

 We have developed this course based on our extensive experience in the interpreting, translation and training fields.
 The course is made up of 240 hours of guided and independent learning spread over 1 year.